-The lifecycle of a Finance and Operations implementation spans many phases from pre-sales through Analysis, Design and Development, Test, and Deployment to Operation, possibly in multiple iterative roll-outs.
+The lifecycle of an implementation spans many phases from pre-sales through Analysis, Design and Development, Test, and Deployment to Operation, possibly in multiple iterative roll-outs.
 It can last a few months to multiple years, based on the scope and complexity of the project and the chosen deployment model, for example, in the managed cloud or on-premises.

 The management of the implementation involves many different stakeholders from the customer and partner organizations and, especially in the cloud-hosted deployment model, from Microsoft.
-The implementation is supported through tools provided on LCS and through processes defined within the FastTrack for Dynamics program and through the partner's implementation approach.
+The implementation is supported through tools provided on LCS and through processes defined within the Microsoft FastTrack and through the partner's implementation approach.

-You can deploy Finance and Operations in the cloud or on-premises.
+You can deploy in the cloud or on-premises.
 Cloud deployments offer an enterprise resource planning (ERP) service that is fully managed by Microsoft.
 On-premises deployments are deployed locally in a customer's data center.

 - System requirements for cloud deployments